The Bankrate promise

-Probably the two most important variables to compare between semi-truck lenders is interest rate and funding speed.
+Probably the two most important variables to compare between semi-truck lenders are interest rates and funding speed.
 You want to ensure you’re not overpaying over the life of the loan and that you can get your money when needed.
 You’ll also want to compare lenders by:

 - Types of loans available

 - Early repayment policy

 The business loan eligibility requirements between lenders may also inform your choice of lender.
 Unless you have perfect credit, you may find some lenders more willing to work with you than others.
 But even the best bad credit business loans charge high interest rates and may require additional collateral.

 Examples of semi-truck lenders

 Here’s a look at some lenders that offer loans you can use to purchase a semi truck.

 |Bank of America